vaslabs/cardgame/README.md

 - Actions are done through http
 - Results are retrieve via a server sent event stream
-- If clients get out of sink they can retrieve the whole game state
+- If clients get out of sync they can retrieve the whole game state